 Whitman does not charge online students fees typically associated with on-campus programs, such as health fees.
 Textbook, travel, and housing costs are each student’s responsibility, in addition to a one-time technology fee.

 Payment arrangements for tuition and fees are required at the time of registration each semester.
 Syracuse University offers direct billing or deferred billing for students sponsored by select companies.
 Payment plans are available to those students who are financially responsible for their education.

-Students may be eligible to apply for the following to assist in paying their tuition:
+Students may be eligible to apply for the following to assist in paying for their tuition:

 - Federal Direct Unsubsidized Loans: Students are potentially eligible to receive up to $20,500 in Direct Unsubsidized Loans per academic year, regardless of personal or spousal income.

-- Federal Direct PLUS Loan All graduate students are potentially eligible to apply for Graduate PLUS loan funding each academic year.
-This credit-based loan can be used to cover tuition and fees and provide you with funding for living expenses up to the cost of attendance.
+- Federal Direct PLUS Loans: All graduate students are potentially eligible to apply for Graduate PLUS Loan funding each academic year.
+This credit-based loan can be used to cover tuition and fees and provide students with funding for living expenses up to the cost of attendance.

 - Private Loans: Students who require additional assistance may apply for education loans through private lenders.

 - Scholarships: Students may be eligible to apply for scholarships offered through Syracuse University.

-- Veterans Benefits: Students are eligible to explore the use of VA Education Benefits to fund their graduate program.
-For more information, contact the VA (http://www.benefits.va.gov/gibill/) or the Veterans' Resource Center on campus (vrc.syr.edu ).
+- Veterans Benefits: Students can explore the use of VA education benefits to fund their graduate program.
+For more information, contact the VA or the Veterans Resource Center on campus.